manusant/spark-swagger/README.md

 # SparkSwagger
-Live Documentation for Spark application using Swagger spec.
+Live Documentation for Spark applications using Swagger spec.

 *Motivation*